This article is part of a larger series on Retail Management.

 Under the Free plan, you get a Mozella-branded URL (yourstorename.mozello.com), SSL security, mobile device support, and many payment methods: PayPal, cash payments, and bank account transfers.
-The Premium does not differ much from the Free plan except for product limits and options (listed in the table above), storage space, and a free domain name.
+The Premium plan does not differ much except for product limits and options (listed in the table above), storage space, and a free domain name.

 Mozello provides a basic set of ecommerce features that enables you to build and launch your online store—a website builder (with a built-in blogging platform and contact form), a product catalog, and payment providers to choose from.
 However, it lacks advanced inventory tracking and shipping features.
 There are also not that many integrations available, save for Google Maps, Google Analytics, Disqus comments, and YouTube/Vimeo.

 Since our last update:

 Since we last wrote this review in July 2021, Mozello has made the following improvements to its platform:

 - An improved website content layout editor with new content block styles and personalization

 - Updates to delivery options such as setting limits for specific types of delivery or linking them to particular countries or regions

 - Improvements to order management such as search window and data export